kedro-org/kedro/docs/source/tutorial/package_a_project.md

 Your project documentation will be written to the `docs/build/html` directory.

 You may want to add project-specific Markdown documentation within the `docs/source` folder of your Kedro project.
-To be able to build it, follow `the introduction instructions of MyST-Parser <https://myst-parser.readthedocs.io/en/stable/intro.html>`_ and update your `docs/source/index.rst` file to add your newly created documents to the table of contents.
+To be able to build it, follow the [introduction instructions of MyST-Parser](https://myst-parser.readthedocs.io/en/stable/intro.html) and update your `docs/source/index.rst` file to add the markdown files to the table of contents.

 ### Documentation from docstrings
 If you wish to add documentation built from [`docstrings`](https://datacamp.com/community/tutorials/docstrings-python) within your project, you need to make some changes to the Sphinx configuration files found in the `docs/source` directory to use [automatic documentation generation from code](https://www.sphinx-doc.org/en/master/tutorial/automatic-doc-generation.html).